-Schedule 3: Investment Strategy for the Balanced Investment Fund
+Schedule 3: Investment Strategy for the Default Fund

-The objective of the Balanced Investment Fund is to minimise negative returns over the medium term through investment in income assets, such as bonds, while providing an opportunity for positive real returns over the longer term by investing a reasonable proportion in growth assets such as equities and property.
+The objective of the Default Fund is to minimise negative returns over the medium term through investment in income assets, such as bonds, while providing an opportunity for positive real returns over the longer term by investing a reasonable proportion in growth assets such as equities.
 This is suited to investors seeking medium term growth by lessening risk through broad diversification over a minimum suggested timeframe of 6 years.